rockwotj/rosefire/README.md

 uid: (String) the Rose username of the user
 email: (String) the email of the user
 domain: (String) "rose-hulman.edu"
-timestamp: (String) an ISO formatted timestamp of when it was created.
 ```

 ### Endpoints